LeonisX/yoda-stories-translation-tool/documents/comparison.md

 ![](images/zones/z072.png)

-NPC бросает квестовый предмет в [10, 12].
+The NPC drops the quest item at [10, 12].

 ![](images/code/z72-a14.png)

-**Zone 236**: Была проблема с хотспотом на транспорте, видимо, не получалось взять предмет.
+**Zone 236**: There was a problem with the hotspot on the transport, apparently, it was not possible to take the item.

 ![](images/zones/z236.png)